 Next, you want to track your customers’ activity level and utilization, and identify where in the customer journey they churn.
 A good indicator of customer churn is a wavering Net Promoter Score (NPS).

 Not measuring NPS at your organization?
-Delighted’s NPS software enables you to collect, analyze, and act on customer feedback in order to improve customer loyalty
+Delighted’s NPS tool enables you to collect, analyze, and act on customer feedback in order to improve customer loyalty.

 TIP: Set up our weekly digests to stay up-to-date on how your overall NPS program is doing, or set up Alerts to route all negative feedback to your inbox.